- lanreotide acetate

 If you are injecting yourself after appropriate training, the injection should be given in the upper outer thigh (see figure 5b below).

-Self-administration or administration by another trained person is possible only if you are treated for acromegaly or for control of symptoms (flushing and diarrheoa) associated with NETs.
-The decision of self-administration or administration by another trained person should be taken by your doctor.
+The decision regarding self-administration or administration by another trained person should be taken by your doctor.

 Instructions for Use